-Sisters Tusker and Grammy are a Labrador and Ridgeback mix and work at Fairmont Mount Kenya Safari Club.
+Why have one dog when you can have two?
+Tusker and Grammy are sister-dogs, of Labrador and Ridgeback descent.
+Together the duo mix work and pleasure at Fairmont Mount Kenya Safari Club.
 They can be found around the Club taking walks together, jumping into ponds and chasing birds over 100 acres of picturesque landscape.

 Fairmont Scottsdale Princess

-Umi joins the staff at Fairmont Tremblant after the Canadian Guide Dogs for the Blind decided his social skills and friendly nature were better suited for hotel life.
+Umi is a cheerful Black Labrador, trained by the Canadian Guide Dogs for the Blind.
+Umi chose to ditch city life for a career in the mountains and his social skills and friendly nature made him perfectly suited for hotel life.
 He greets guests in the lobby, accompanies them on walks and makes them feel at home.